pentrumaks/fun/python/absp/ch0/README.md

 The book mentions a couple of websites that allow sharing code.
 Let's use <https://gist.github.com/>.

-Don't go thru all the links the authoer provides to <https://reddit.com> etc - just skim thru the chapter and move on to more interesting stuff (Chapter 1).
+Don't go thru all the links the author provides to <https://reddit.com> etc - just skim thru the chapter and move on to more interesting stuff (Chapter 1).

 ## Problems